MicrosoftEdge/WebView2Feedback/specs/ProcessInfo.md

 /// A list containing process id and corresponding process type.
 [uuid(5356F3B3-4859-4763-9C95-837CDEEE8912), object, pointer_default(unique)]
-interface ICoreWebView2ProcessInfoCollection : IUnknown {
+interface ICoreWebView2ProcessInfosCollection : IUnknown {
-  /// The number of process contained in the ICoreWebView2ProcessInfoCollection.
+  /// The number of process contained in the ICoreWebView2ProcessInfosCollection.
   [propget] HRESULT Count([out, retval] UINT* count);

-  /// Gets the `ICoreWebView2ProcessInfo` located in the `ICoreWebView2ProcessInfoCollection`
+  /// Gets the `ICoreWebView2ProcessInfo` located in the `ICoreWebView2ProcessInfosCollection`
   /// at the given index.
   HRESULT GetValueAtIndex([in] UINT32 index,
                           [out, retval] ICoreWebView2ProcessInfo** processInfo);
 }

-/// An event handler for the `ProcessInfoChanged` event.
+/// An event handler for the `ProcessInfosChanged` event.
 [uuid(CFF13C72-2E3B-4812-96FB-DFDDE67FBE90), object, pointer_default(unique)]
-interface ICoreWebView2ProcessInfoChangedEventHandler : IUnknown {
+interface ICoreWebView2ProcessInfosChangedEventHandler : IUnknown {
   /// Provides the event args for the corresponding event.
 No event args exist
   /// and the `args` parameter is set to `null`.
   HRESULT Invoke([in] ICoreWebView2* sender, [in] IUnknown* args);